Corvia/django-tenant-users/README.rst

 One possibility is to use a post-migration hook to iterate over all ContentTypes and check if a 'view' permission exists for that content type.
 If it doesn't create it.
 It is important to note that roles and permissions exist at a per tenant level, so it must be done for each tenant when it's created or migrations occur.

-We populate all the default roles during company provisioning.
-However, as noted above we support roles/permissions at a per company tenant level, so there is flexibility of user defined roles and modified permissions.
+We populate all the default roles during tenant provisioning.
+However, as noted above we support roles/permissions at a per tenant level, so there is flexibility of user defined roles and modified permissions.

 .. _installation: